 At check in I requested an exit row window seat and was assigned seat 11F in the second row of exit seats so it reclines.

-This version A320 has 162 seats configured 3-3 that are almost 20 inches wide with 31 inches of pitch.
+This version A320 has 162 seats configured 3-3 that are almost 20 inches wide with 31 inches of pitch, unless you get an exit row.
 The first three rows are designated as Premier Economy meaning the same seat but with the middle seat blocked.
-Why pay more for the same seat with less leg room???
+Why pay more for the same seat with the same leg room?

 Bangkok Airways planes are always clean and neat.
 Iems in the seatback pockets are identically arranged.

 To facilitate serving and clearing potentially 162 meals in 30 minutes of cruise time, the flight attendants hand out towelettes pre departure.

 This flight left almost 30 minutes late due to a late arriving aircraft.
 Slightly delayed flights on Bangkok Airways are not uncommon in my experience.